ecies/rs/README.md

 ### Why XChaCha20-Poly1305 instead of AES-256-GCM

-XChaCha20-Poly1305 is a competitive alternative to AES-256-GCM because it's fast and constant-time without hardware acceleration (resistant to cache-timing attacks).
+XChaCha20-Poly1305 is a competitive alternative to AES-256-GCM because it's fast and constant-time without dedicated hardware acceleration (resistant to cache-timing attacks).
 It also has longer nonce length to alleviate the risk of birthday attacks when nonces are generated randomly.

 ### Cross-language compatibility